Gray-Box Nonlinear Feedback Optimization: Performance Analysis and Comparison

-Now we quantify the performance of the model-free feedback optimization controller \cite{he2022model}.
-This controller is also a special case of \eqref{eq:hybrid_controller} with the combination coefficients $\alpha_k = 0, \forall k \in \mathbb{N}$, because it constantly uses the gradient estimate \eqref{eq:hybrid_controller_grad_est}.
-By setting $\alpha_k=0$ in \eqref{eq:convergence_measure} we obtain the following:
+Further, we quantify the performance of the model-free controller \cite{he2022model}.
+This controller is a special case of \eqref{eq:hybrid_controller} with the combination coefficients $\alpha_k = 0, \forall k \in \mathbb{N}$, because only the gradient estimate \eqref{eq:hybrid_controller_grad_est} rather than $\hat{H}_k$ is used during iterations.